qiskit-community/quantum-algorithms-benchmarks/optimization/README.md

   if the optimal solution to the problem is known.

 * **Time to solution** includes the time it took to execute the quantum algorithm.
-Any contributed benchmark that reports the time to solution should make clear what this includes.
+Any contributed solution that reports the time to solution should make clear what this includes.
 For instance, a benchmark with a solution obtained with a variational algorithm should specify if the time to solution includes the training of the variational parameters or not.
 Some care must be taken in reporting the time to solution since a family of problems may be solved by training the variational algorithm once and reusing the optimal parameters.

 * **Cost of solution** reports the ressources needed to obtain the solution.
-This may include, for instance, the price paid, or the amount of energy consumed to obtain the solution.
+This may include, for instance, the price paid, the amount of energy consumed, or the type and number of CPUs and QPUs used to obtain the solution.
   Benchmarks that report a cost of solution must clearly define what this cost includes and how it is measured.